 Success Criteria (student to complete): Teacher Recognition (mathematics):

-)I have completed the number of the day activities.
-C
+I have completed the number of the day activities.
+D

 I have completed my timetables.

-I have completed my Problem A Day.
+l have completed my Problem A Day.

 I have completed the data activity.

-🗇 have checked my work.
+OI have checked my work.

-Read for 15 minutes What did you Read?
+Drop Everything And Read (DEAR): Read for 15 minutes What did you Read?